He Loves Me (Lyzel in E Flat)

 "He Loves Me (Lyzel in E Flat)" is a song by American singer Jill Scott from her debut studio album, Who Is Jill Scott?: Words and Sounds Vol. 1 (2000).
 The song was released as a single on November 21, 2001, in support of Scott's live album Experience: Jill Scott 826+ (2001).
+The song was written about Scott's then spouse, Lyzel Williams.
 A music video edit of Scott's performance of the song in Washington, D.C., received heavy rotation on BET and VH1 cable stations.
 The song was nominated for Best Female R&B Vocal Performance at the 2003 Grammy Awards.